Three steps to relieve your dog's skin discomfort

-It may surprise you that I have put this step at the top of the list, but this is intentional.
-Vaccines are, in my opinion, one of the primary causes of demodicosis in young dogs.
+It may surprise you that I've put this step at the top of the list, but it is intentional because vaccines are, in my opinion, one of the primary causes of demodicosis in young dogs.

 - Never vaccinate dogs with Demodex as they are already immune compromised.
 Vaccines contain toxic substances, such as mercury and formaldehyde.
 Click here for a holistic vaccination protocol and recommendations.